Citroen C1 Review 2024

 Overall verdict on the Citroen C1

-"In this 2022 Citroen C1 review we will be looking at one of the best city cars you can buy.
-It has the key qualities of being cheap to buy and very cheap to run, as well as being a breeze to drive.
-Crucially it also has a good specification and doesn't feel as cheap as the price tag would suggest, which is good news for buyers."
+"In this Citroen C1 review, we will be looking at one of the best used city cars you can buy.
+It has the key qualities of being very cheap to own, as well as being a breeze to drive.
+Crucially, it also has a good specification and doesn't feel as low cost as the price tag would suggest, which is good news for buyers."

-Citroen C1 Review 2023: exterior front three quarter photo of the Citroen C1
+Citroen C1 Review: exterior front three quarter photo of the Citroen C1

 Modern city cars may still wear the tag and have similarly dinky exterior dimensions and price tags, but buyers expect them to be as capable of long journeys as cars costing thousands more.
 The same goes for the specification, and a stripped-out bargain-basement just won’t do anymore.